Haho Prefecture

 Haho is a prefecture located in the Plateaux Region of Togo.
+The prefecture covers 3,051 km2, with a population in 2022 of 305,096.
 The prefecture seat is located in Notsé.

-Canton (administrative divisions) of Haho include Notsé, Wahala, Ayito, Assrama, Kpédomé, Dalia, Atsavé, and Djéméni.
+Cantons of Haho include Notsé, Wahala, Ayito, Assrama, Kpédomé, Dalia, Atsavé, and Djéméni.
 On October 12, 2018, two new cantons were created in Haho: Akpakpapé (commune 3) and Hahomégbé (commune 1).

 The area is the ancestral land of the Aja people and Ewe people.
 Cotton and peanuts are major commercial crops.